outdreamer/build-a-cure/docs/tasks/examples.md

       - using limits that bound other formulas as assumptions to reduce solution space
       - finding vertex variables of formulas & applying variations to generate other formulas

-## apply question (info imbalance) structures to find answers to questions
+## apply structural & info interfaces to apply question (info imbalance) structures to find answers to questions

 	- questions have the structure of a possible connection sequence forming a path in the problem system, formatted as a network